Katy Perry Addresses Taylor Swift Collaboration Rumors, Becoming A Mother

 “I mean, the fans are so fun, they do search far and wide for Easter eggs.
 And we do put them in our visuals and in lyric videos and music videos and content that we created.”

-However, Perry pointed out that not everything she hides in her work is intended to be an Easter egg with a hidden meaning, and sometimes are just “flowers” that they can enjoy.
+However, Perry pointed out that not everything she hides in her work is intended to be an Easter egg with a hidden meaning, and sometimes these artistic pieces are just “flowers” that they can enjoy.

-In 2019, Perry appeared in the music video for Swift’s single “You Need to Calm Down,” officially ending years of rumors of a feud between the two, related to each of their relationships with the singer John Mayer.
-Since the two were once again publicly on good terms, fans have been looking for signs that their long-awaited collaboration was coming.
-Theories have ranged from Swift’s voice being heard in the background of Perry’s new single “Daisies” to Swift hinting at a specific release date based on the time she posts an Instagram selfie.
+In 2019, Perry appeared in the music video for Swift’s single “You Need to Calm Down,” officially ending years of rumors of a feud between the two.
+The purported feud involved each of their relationships with singer John Mayer.
+Since the two are once again on good terms, fans have been looking for signs that their long-awaited collaboration was coming.
+Theories have ranged from Swift’s voice being heard in the background of Perry’s new single, “Daisies,” to Swift hinting at a specific release date based on the time she posts an Instagram selfie.
 If there is a collaboration in the works, Perry isn’t planning on revealing anything just yet.

-Perry also spoke about how she’s adjusting to life in quarantine, saying she’s using the time to work on things including “becoming a mother.”
+Perry also spoke about how she’s adjusting to life in quarantine, saying she’s using the time to work on things such as “becoming a mother.”

 “I always wanted to be that.
 I didn’t know if I could be that or if I had the capacity.
 My sister is the most maternal one in my family, and I’m like a logistic strategist… I never really had the maternal gene, I had to learn how to have that.”